wmcbrine/tivoremote/README.txt

 Command-Line Options
 --------------------

--t, --force-tk   Use the Tkinter GUI even if GTK is available.

--2, --force-gtk2 Use the GTK 2 (PyGTK) GUI even if GTK 3 is available.
+-v, --version    Print the version and exit.

+-h, --help       Print help and exit.

+-k, --keys       Print the list of keyboard shortcuts and exit.

+-z, --nozeroconf Don't try the Zeroconf-based method of detecting TiVos.

 -l, --landscape  Move the second half of the button display to a
                  position to the right of the first half, instead of below it.
 The default layout is similar to a real TiVo peanut, which makes for a very tall, narrow window -- too tall for some environments.

--h, --help       Print help and exit.

--k, --keys       Print the list of keyboard shortcuts and exit.

--v, --version    Print the version and exit.

--z, --nozeroconf Don't try the Zeroconf-based method of detecting TiVos.

 -g, --graphics   Force "graphical" labels for some buttons.
 Normally
                  they'll be used automatically on suitable platforms.